Competitive Exclusion in an Artificial Foraging Ecosystem: Competitive Exclusion Theory

 and

-For two species to coexist when competing for one resource, two different strategies or niches must be exploited.
+For two species to coexist when competing for one resource in a constant environment, two different strategies or niches must be exploited.
 In the following experiments, the two competing species will have significantly different intrinsic growth rates $r_{i}$.
-Applying this framework to the small, finite populations of the artificial ecosystem running with numerous random processes (see next section) presents a number of difficulties \citep{ellner}.
+In time varying environments where population equilibrium is not achieved, coexistence may be possible \citep{chessMech,hutch,kan}.
+Applying this framework to the small, stochastically-driven finite populations of artificial ecosystems requires recognition that stochastic \textquote{survival and reproduction processes .. have finite probabilities of failure} \citep{cole}.
 Differently seeded runs of an identically configured artificial ecosystem generate a full spectrum of results, from extinctions and exclusions within one season to coexistence for longer than a million generations.
-The criteria of Hutchinson's time scales and the growth relationships of the $\alpha$ coefficients in Equation 1, however, provide an excellent framework for interpreting the results of the simulations.
+The criteria of Hutchinson's time equilibrium and the growth relationships of the $\alpha$ coefficients in Equation 1, however, provide an excellent framework for interpreting the results of these experiments.